Muthukumar-Subramaniam/server-hub/README.md

 7. Click **OK** to save all settings and exit.

 > ✅ Your Windows machine will now resolve internal lab VM hostnames using the infra-server’s DNS.

+🎉 All Done!
+Your Home Lab on VMware Workstation is Now Live!

+You’ve successfully built a fully automated, PXE-driven home lab environment on VMware Workstation — powered by Ansible, custom DNS, and flexible provisioning via kickstart and cloud-init.

+From here, spinning up new VMs is effortless:

+**Create VM (hardware only) → Note MAC address → Run `ksmanager` from infra-server → Power on VM → Done.** 🚀

+Welcome to your own fully-managed datacenter in a box! 🧑‍💻🖥️🧠